 However, nearly all fish and shellfish contain traces of mercury.
 For most people, the risk from mercury by eating fish and shellfish is not a health concern.
-Yet, some fish and shellfish contain higher levels of mercury that may harm an unborn baby or young child's developing nervous system.
+Yet some fish and shellfish contain higher levels of mercury that may harm an unborn baby or young child's developing nervous system.
 The risks from mercury in fish and shellfish depend on the amount of fish and shellfish eaten and the levels of mercury in the fish and shellfish.
-Therefore, the Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) are advising women who may become pregnant, pregnant women, nursing mothers, and young children to avoid some types of fish and eat fish and shellfish that are lower in mercury.
+Therefore, the Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) are advising young children and people who may become pregnant, are pregnant, or are nursing to avoid some types of fish and eat fish and shellfish that are lower in mercury.

 2. For people who are pregnant or breastfeeding: eat up to 12 ounces (2 average meals) a week of a variety of fish and shellfish that are lower in mercury.
 For children from 1 to 11 years old: Eat up to 8 ounces.

 - Five of the most commonly eaten fish that are low in mercury are shrimp, canned light tuna, salmon, pollock, and catfish.